California Memorial Stadium: Opening ceremony

 The University of California reopened the stadium on September 1, 2012, for a home football game against the University of Nevada.
 This was the first football game in Berkeley since the end of the 2010 season.
 The sellout crowd of 63,186 watched the Nevada Wolf Pack spoil the grand re-opening with a 31–24 victory, Cal's first loss to Nevada at home since before the original stadium opened in 1923.
 There were many noticeable differences between the new, more modern stadium and the old stadium that closed in 2010.
 Except the historic façade, the entire west side of the stadium was demolished, allowing the university to make the venue seismically safe, and add modern amenities.
-Most noticeable changes included club seatin, along with a new pressbox, atop the western stands.
+Most noticeable changes included club seating, along with a new pressbox, atop the western stands.
 The east side, however, has remained relatively unchanged.
 The stadium was originally dedicated to the memory of those Californians that were lost in World War I, and on October 6, 2012, the university rededicated California Memorial Stadium in the memory of all Californians who sacrificed their lives in service to the nation.